-- Article 14 of the Anti-Monopoly Law identifies as illegal: - resale price maintenance the fixing of resale prices of products sold to third parties; and - fixing of minimum resale price the fixing of minimum resale prices of products sold to third parties.
+Article 14 of the Anti-Monopoly Law identifies as illegal:

+- resale price maintenance the fixing of resale prices of products sold to third parties; and - fixing of minimum resale price the fixing of minimum resale prices of products sold to third parties.

-Article 14 of the Anti-Monopoly Law also empowers the National Development and Reform Commission (NDRC) and the State Administration of Industry and Commerce (SAIC) to prohibit other vertical restraints, which they consider anti-competitive.
+Article 14 of the Anti-Monopoly Law also empowers NDRC and SAIC to prohibit other vertical restraints, which they consider to be anti-competitive.